JeronimoLam/CACIC-FloydWarshallLib/README.md

         "-f, --float                    Set the data type to float.
         "-d, --double                   Set the data type to double.
         "-t, --thread-num <number>      Set the number of threads (default: get_nproc()).

+### Example Generator

+This subproject creates example matrixes for testing the library.

+#### Generator Compile

+Similar to before, the makefile must be used to compile the generator.
+OS attribute is mandatory and it can only be "linux" or "windows".

+For linux:

+    make OS=linux

+For windows using mingw32:

+    mingw32-make OS=windows

+#### Generator Usage
+A list of inputs will be prompt to configure and specify all the characteristics of the matrix to create.
+This are the following configurations

+- Datatype: int/float/double
+- Size
+- Graph Type: Directed/ Undirected
+- Integer Places (only for float or double)
+- Decimal places (only for float or double)
+- All decimal places in 0 (only for float or double)
+- Percentage of completeness
+- Output format: CSV/JSON
+- Output Path

 # License ??????????????